yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 proof is further bound to the server's public key to prevent some MITM attacks.
 The extension MUST contain exactly 0 or 1 proofs.

+ticket\_len, proof\_len
+: the length in octet of the ticket or, respectively, the proof.
+The length values are each 2 bytes, in network order.

 lifetime
 : the duration (in seconds) that the server commits to accept the newly offered ticket in the future.
-This period MUST be at least 604800 (one week).

 # Cryptographic Operations {#crypto}